Undergraduate Catalog

 -

-Seven other history courses.
+Seven other courses from the list of approved electives.
 At least one must be in Asian history, one in European history, and one in the history of the Americas.
-At least one of the seven courses must be in premodern Asian, European, or Latin American history, or in religious studies:
+At least one of the seven courses must be in premodern Asian, European, or Latin American history, or in religious studies.

-At least two of the seven courses must be at the 300/400 level, excluding HIST 300 Historical Materials and HIST 444 Practicum.
+At least two of the seven courses must be at the 300 level, excluding HIST 300 Historical Materials.

 Minor Requirements